EPICAPPSLTD/EPICEncryption/README.md

 data = data.encryptUsingKey("some super secret key string") //data is now encrypted and cannot be read data = decryptUsingKey("some super secret key string") // data is now decrypted back into its original state
 ```

-Usage is free for all based on the attached license details, if you find this code useful, please consider [making a donation](http://epic-apps.uk/donations/). :)
+Usage is free for all based on the attached license details, if you find this code useful, please consider [letting me know](helloworld@epic-apps.uk)! :)

 Copyright (c) EPIC
 [www.epic-apps.uk](www.epic-apps.uk)